Quickstart#

 $ rocprof-compute profile --name vcopy --roof-only -- ./vcopy -n 1048576 -b 256

-Profiles the workload and collects the counters to compute the metric for compute throughput utilization, skipping roofline:
+Collect the counters to compute the metric for compute throughput utilization, skipping roofline#

 $ rocprof-compute profile --name vcopy --set compute_thruput_util --no-roof -- ./vcopy -n 1048576 -b 256

-Lists the available blocks/metrics available for profiling, by page, because list is long.
-Note the index for each section:
+The blocks/metrics are listed by page, because the list is long.
+Note the index for each section.

 $ rocprof-compute profile --list-available-metrics | more